Sabreware/mftAnomaly/README.md

 ntfswalk64 -mftfile $MFT > mftfile

-Then run -> python mft.py mftfile
+Then run -> python mft.py file stomp

+python mft.py file stomp "Users\user" <-- only this directory
+or
+python mft.py file tunnel "filename" <-- only check for this filename

 output example: